babyukiss/TextureCamera/README.md

 # opengl
-this is android opengles demo
+this is android opengles demo.